Olu-AnuAkin-Akinyemi/Grimora/README.md

   - Subtle gradient overlay and edge lensing for premium feel

 - **Pointer Feedback** - Cursor changes to pointer only when hovering over interactive sigils
+- **Help Icon** - Displays a tooltip and opens an information panel with guidance on using the app.

 ### Design Details